Trump is isolated and angry at aides for failing to defend him as he is impeached again

 Another former senior administration official, who has been briefed on some of the president’s recent private conversations, said Trump has expressed anger not only with Pence and some of his aides but also with longtime media defenders who have deserted him, including Wall Street Journal columnist Kimberley Strassel, and others he believes have not fiercely defended him, including Fox News Channel host Laura Ingraham.

 “He is feeling increasingly alone and isolated and frustrated,” this official said.
-“One of the metrics by which he’s often judged any number of things is, ‘Who’s out there saying good things about me or fighting on my behalf?’
+“One of the metrics by which he’s often judged any number of things is: ‘Who’s out there saying good things about me or fighting on my behalf?’
 And he never seemed to think there were enough people doing it strongly enough.”

-Now, in the final days, this official said, “It’s like death by a thousand cuts”
+Now, in the final days, this official said, “it’s like death by a thousand cuts”